Reinforcement Learning in Robotics- A Survey

 deterministic or probabilistic.
 D mode uses exact

-action for a given state; P modedraws a sample from a distribution
+sameaction for a given state; P modedraws a sample from a distribution.Why RL needs the

 - directly embedded in the